Pittsburgh Mercy Health System

 Support Our Mission

-Allegheny County Department of Human Services and Operation Safety Net prepare the Severe Weather Emergency Shelter for the safety of individuals who are street homeless
+Allegheny County DHS & Pittsburgh Mercy's Operation Safety Net prepare Severe Weather Emergency Shelter for safety and well-being of people experiencing street homelessness

 Smithfield United Church of Christ, 620 Smithfield Street, Pittsburgh, PA 15222